dd32/td-gh-ex/readme.txt

 === atoz ===

-Contributors: Dcrazed
+Contributors: Rijo Abraham, Dcrazed
-Tags: blog, three-columns, right-sidebar, custom-logo, full-width-template, theme-options

-Requires at least: 4.0
+Tags: blog, three-columns, right-sidebar, custom-logo, full-width-template, theme-options Requires at least: 4.0
-Tested up to: 4.8.2
+Tested up to: 4.9.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Fred WordPress Theme, Copyright 2012 Joe Smith
+Fred is distributed under the terms of the GNU GPL

 == Description ==

 atoz is a simple and creative personal blog theme for designers, developers who are into blogging.
-Showcase your freebies easily with this free wordpress blog theme.
+Showcase your freebies, articles easily with this free wordpress blog theme.

 == Installation ==